Best Dog Food for Puppies

-For the first 6 to 8 weeks, your puppy should still be nursing from their mother.
-Mother’s milk will provide the best nutrition for your pup and will provide antibodies to help protect them from disease which is very important.
+For the first 6 to 8 weeks, your puppy should still be nursing from its mother.
+Mother’s milk will provide the best nutrition for your pup and will provide antibodies to help protect them from a disease which is very important.
 If you have received your puppy from a breeder before 6 weeks then that is poor breeding practice and should not have happened – it could cause health issues for your puppy.
 If this is the case, or if the mother is unable to feed milk for whatever reason, the recommended process is to use milk replacer which is supplemented with all the vitamins and minerals required for healthy growth.

 After about 4 weeks, puppies will usually start to take an interest in solid food.
 This is the time when you can start slowly weaning them onto solid food alongside their milk.
-You can add some water to a dry dog food and mix it into a thin porridge like consistency to make it easier for them to eat.
+You can add some water to dry dog food and mix it into a thin porridge-like consistency to make it easier for them to eat.
 You can then add less and less water as they get older to make a gradual transition onto dry food when they stop receiving milk at around 8 weeks.

 How Much Food Can You Feed a Puppy?

 The key to feeding a puppy is to do it little and often.
 Your pup may well be excited by food but it’s important not to give them too much at once as their digestive system won’t be able to deal with it properly.
 The amount of food will obviously depend on the size and breed of the dog and you should check the food packaging for exactly how much to feed.
 If unsure it’s always best to consult with your vet – too much or too little can be bad for your puppy.
 You should space out your feeds to 3 or 4 times a day and gradually reduce this to 2 times a day as your puppy grows older.

 Do You Have to Feed Your Puppy Puppy Food?